joannakl/cs102/projects/project5.markdown

 	<span class=green markdown=1>This method should return a collection of all `Meteorite` objects with mass within `delta` grams of the
 	specified `mass`.
 Both values are specified in grams.
-	The returned list should be sorted according to the natural ordering of the elements (i.e., dictated by the `comparaTo` method defined in the `Mereorite` class).
+	The returned collection should be organized based on the mass from smallest to largest, and for meteorite objects with equal mass according to the natural ordering of the elements (i.e., dictated by the `comparaTo` method defined in the `Mereorite` class).
 	If either value is less than zero, the method should throw an instance of `IllegalArgumentException` with an appropriate message.</span>

-	<span class=green markdown=1>If there are no elements in the list that match the given criteria, this method should
+	<span class=green markdown=1>If there are no elements in the collection that match the given criteria, this method should
 	return `null`.</span>

-  <span class=green markdown=1>This method should perform in O(K) in which K is the number of `Meteorite` objects in the returned collection (not O(N) where N is the total number of all `Meteorite` objects).</span>
+  <span class=green markdown=1>This method should perform in O(K+H) in which K is the number of `Meteorite`
+	objects in the returned collection and H is the height of the tree representing this collection (not O(N) where N is the total number of all `Meteorite` objects).</span>

 - `public Meteorite getByLocation ( Location loc)   `